TristanThrush/perplexity-correlations/README.md

 robust enough to be particularly useful.
 Still, nice to have for further research.

-## Training a fastText pretraining data filter (optional but reccomended)
+## Training a fastText pretraining data filter

 Now, we have a sampling distribution that we could use for pretraining a LLM, but only on the text domains that we actually included in our estimate.
 How are we going to